badwan95/learning-journal/read05.md

 > h1, h2 .... type selector
 > .note --> class selector (can be used multiple times)
 > #note --> ID selector (can be used once only)

+## Color in CSS
+There are many ways to specify a color;

+1- Color names
+2- Hex codes: six digit codes that represent amount of blue red and green in a color preceded by a hash, like #ee3e80 3- RGB values; they range from 0 to 255 of each red green or blue like: rgb(100,50,90);

+**You can add a comment in css by using " /* .. */ "**

+Color commands in CSS:
+* color: white; (text color)
+* background-color

+Using low contrast makes it hard to read text, using high contrast makes the text easier to read but not for long text, the best choice is medium contrast.